- Located in Asheville, NC

 Protestant, Campus Crusade and House Church congregations; youth group leader;

-I often speak and write about the critical need to move beyond the supernatural to"celebrate the secular" in the present world of Nature (as both classroom and inclusive sanctuary).
-In significant ways this has been the path I have chosen out of religion, while still keeping a living network of relationships with the good people still "inside."
+Chris often speaks and writes about the critical need to move beyond the supernatural to"celebrate the secular" in the present world of Nature (as both classroom and inclusive sanctuary).
+In significant ways this has been the path he has chosen out of religion, while still keeping a living network of relationships with the good people still "inside."

-My published books include collections of wisdom from naturalistic philosophers such as Muir, Thoreau, Emerson, Whitman, Fuller and Burroughs.
-My ninth book is a short novel on John Muir and Jesus, with the young Palestinian appearing as an atheist who learns from his new Scottish friend to seek fulfillment in his home on earth.
-For three years I lived a simple lifestyle in a one-room cabin on an island in the Pacific Northwest, cutting trails, harvesting on an organic farm and writing.
+His published books include collections of wisdom from naturalistic philosophers such as Muir, Thoreau, Emerson, Whitman, Fuller and Burroughs. his ninth book is a short novel on John Muir and Jesus, with the young Palestinian appearing as an atheist who learns from his new Scottish friend to seek fulfillment in his home on earth.
+For three years he lived a simple lifestyle in a one-room cabin on an island in the Pacific Northwest, cutting trails, harvesting on an organic farm and writing.

-I am married to a Presbyterian Minister who directs a large and influential Interfaith Council of which I, as a freethinker, am a member (I recently led a retreat on Natural Spirituality and quoted from Walt Whitman for a "benediction" at an annual dinner).
+He is married to a Presbyterian Minister who directs a large and influential Interfaith Council of which he, as a freethinker, am a member (he recently led a retreat on Natural Spirituality and quoted from Walt Whitman for a "benediction" at an annual dinner).

 For more information on Chris, you can check out his website.